Background pattern

 Casodex contains lactose

-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, contact them before taking this medicine.

 Casodex contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet, which is essentially "sodium-free".
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, which is essentially 'sodium-free'.

-3. How to Take Casodex
+3. How to take Casodex

-• Swallow the tablet(s) whole with water.
+• Swallow the tablet(s) whole with a glass of water.

 If you take more Casodex than you should